EMaczka/Python-bot/README.md

 Automation with selenium practice

-made with Code Drip (youtube channel) and I found it funny to write
+original code is made by Code Drip (youtube channel) and I found it funny to write